luisgcu/MCS-Scheduler/docs/README.md

 ### How it works.

-Scheduler has 3 instances available that are  can be setup  separated .
+Scheduler has 3 instances available that are  can be used   separated .
 The picture below illustrate the option for scheduler2 .

 ![Single Instance](https://github.com/luisgcu/MCS-Scheduler/blob/master/docs/Scheduler%20instance.jpg)

-**For the scheduler to works need to be enable first along with the week day required to work.**
+**For the scheduler to work need to be enable first, it also require the user select the days of the week  required the scheduler to operate .**

 **Scheduler 1 enable** : M18.031  |  **Scheduler 1 weeks day enable** M18.032 {Monday} ...M18.038{Sunday}